ClusterHQ/dvol/CONTRIBUTING.md

 ### Dependencies

 Dvol stores its dependencies under `vendor/`, which [Go 1.6+ will automatically recognize and load](https://golang.org/cmd/go/#hdr-Vendor_Directories).
 We use [`godep`](https://github.com/tools/godep) to manage the vendored dependencies.

-If you're developing DVOL, there are a few tasks you might need to perform.
+If you're developing dvol, there are a few tasks you might need to perform.

 #### Adding a dependency

-If you're adding a dependency.
-You'll need to vendor it in the same Pull Request as the code that depends on it.
-You should do this in a separate commit from your code, as makes PR review easier and Git history simpler to read in the future.
+If you're adding a dependency, you'll need to vendor it in the same Pull Request as the code that depends on it.
+You should do this in a separate commit from your code, as it makes PR review easier and Git history simpler to read in the future.

 Because godep captures new dependencies from the local `$GOPATH`, you first need to `godep restore` from the master branch to ensure that the only diff is your new dependency.

-Assuming your work is on a branch called `my-feature-branch`, the steps look like this:
+Assuming your work is on a branch called `my-feature-branch`, the steps will look like this:

 ```bash
 # Get latest master branch's dependencies staged in local $GOPATH